Zagorin Hellas - Control by sexual confusion of pest Lepidoptera in apple orchards

 Control of the codling moth is less labour intensive for the farmers.

-The local geotechnical department of plant protection needs to spend less time advising apple producers on pest control.
+The geotechnical department of plant protection needs to spend less time advising apple producers on pest control.